Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-Embryo-fetal development studies were conducted with doses up to 1000 mg/kg/day in rats and 300 mg/kg/day in rabbits (exposures up to 32 and 31 times the human AUC for the 100 mg/day therapeutic dose, respectively).
-No teratogenic effects were seen in rats or rabbits, although decreased body weight in maternal rabbits and increased rabbit fetal resorptions and post-implantation loss were observed at the highest administered dosage.
-Because animal reproduction studies are not always predictive of human response, Eplerenone tablets should be used during pregnancy only if clearly needed.
+Embryo-fetal development studies were conducted with doses up to 1000 mg/kg/day in rats and 300 mg/kg/day in rabbits (exposures up to 32 and 31 times the human AUC for the 100 mg/day therapeutic dose, respectively) administered during organogenesis.
+No teratogenic effects were seen in rats or rabbits, although decreased rat fetal weights were observed, and decreased body weight in maternal rabbits and increased rabbit fetal resorptions and post-implantation loss were observed at the highest administered dosages.

-Eplerenone tablets has not been studied in hypertensive patients less than 4 years old because the study in older pediatric patients did not demonstrate effectiveness.
+Eplerenone has not been studied in hypertensive patients less than 4 years old because the study in older pediatric patients did not demonstrate effectiveness.

 Eplerenone has not been studied in pediatric patients with heart failure.

-Congestive Heart Failure Post-Myocardial Infarction
+Heart Failure Post-Myocardial Infarction

-Of the total number of patients in EPHESUS, 3340 (50%) were 65 and over, while 1326 (20%) were 75 and over.
-Patients greater than 75 years did not appear to benefit from the use of Eplerenone tablets.
-[See CLINICAL STUDIES (14.1).]
+Of the total number of patients in EPHESUS, 3,340 (50%) were 65 and over, while 1,326 (20%) were 75 and over.
+Patients greater than 75 years did not appear to benefit from the use of Eplerenone.[see CLINICAL STUDIES (14.1).]

 No differences in overall incidence of adverse events were observed between elderly and younger patients.
-However, due to age-related decreases in creatinine clearance, the incidence of laboratory-documented hyperkalemia was increased in patients 65 and older.
-[See WARNINGS AND PRECAUTIONS (5.1).]
+However, due to age-related decreases in creatinine clearance, the incidence of laboratory-documented hyperkalemia was increased in patients 65 and older [see WARNINGS AND PRECAUTIONS (5.1)].

 No cases of human overdosage with Eplerenone have been reported.
 Lethality was not observed in mice, rats, or dogs after single oral doses that provided Cmax exposures at least 25 times higher than in humans receiving Eplerenone 100 mg/day.
 Dogs showed emesis, salivation, and tremors at a Cmax 41 times the human therapeutic Cmax, progressing to sedation and convulsions at higher exposures.